The Advisors.

 (there are to be no Officers in the normal sense of the word)

-At the AM the EOG may elect the Website Manager or Coordinator, Webmaster and the Donations Fund Manager for the year.
+At the AM the EOG may elect the Website Coordinator, Webmaster, Database Manager and the Donations Fund Manager for the year.
 The advisors need not be elected, but a further 3 persons, including advisors, owners and 'Associate Members', (if they volunteer or are nominated), can act as members of the steering group. ('Associate Members' in this category will only have no vote at the AM.)

 9.* CO-OPTED MEMBERS